wjzhengsh/blockchain/howto/ibp-console-build-network.md

 <!-- More on the latter at the LINK. -->
 Because you are the orderer admin, this process is relatively straightforward:
 1. Navigate to the **Nodes** tab.
-2. Scroll down to the orderer you created and click on it to open it.
+2. Scroll down to the orderer you created and click it to open it.
 3. Under **Consortium Members**, click **Add organization**.
 4. From the drop-down list, select `Org1 MSP`, as this is the MSP that represents the peer's organization `org1`.
 5. Click **Submit**.